Back to all articles

 What is Private Mortgage Insurance?

-Saving for a down payment can be daunting, especially in today’s seller’s market.
-While prices vary widely throughout the country, the average price of a home in the U.S. as of June 2020 was $295,300.
-That means you would have to save $59,060 to make a 20% down payment.
-Here is how Private Mortgage Insurance (PMI) can save the day.
+Saving for a down payment can be daunting, especially in today’s unpredictable market.
+While prices vary widely throughout the country, the average price of a home in the U.S. as of May 2023 is around $339,000.
+That means you would have to save $67,800 to make a 20% down payment.
+But what if your down payment is lower than 20%?
+That's where private mortgage insurance comes in.

-PMI enables you to secure a conventional mortgage with less than 20% down.
-A lower down payment, however, means you move in with less equity in the property, so you will need to purchase PMI.
-This insurance exists to protect the lender since you are a higher-risk buyer, but it also helps you to become a homeowner much sooner.
+Private mortgage insurance enables you to secure a conventional mortgage with less than 20% down.
+A lower down payment, however, means you move in with less equity in the property.
+Because of that, conventional mortgage lenders will require that you purchase PMI as part of your mortgage.
+PMI exists to protect the lender in the event that the homeowner stops making their mortgage payments.

 Typically, PMI is added as part of your regular monthly mortgage payment.
-PMI is charged on conventional mortgages, but all mortgages with a down payment less than 20% require some form of mortgage insurance.
+While PMI is charged on conventional mortgages, all mortgages with a down payment of less than 20% require some form of mortgage insurance.
+Here are some examples of different types of mortgage insurances:

 • Conventional loans charge PMIs.
 These loans include fixed-rate and adjustable-rate mortgages.

 • Government-backed loans charge MIPs.
 These loans include FHA and USDA mortgages.
 Both of these charge monthly Mortgage Insurance Premium (MIP) payments that work very similar to PMIs, plus a one-time fee.
 FHA loans are backed by the Federal Housing Authority, and their one-time fee (UPMIP) is 1.75% of the loan paid up front during closing.
 USDA loans are backed by the U.S. Department of Agriculture for property in rural and less populated suburban areas.
-Their one-time payment is 1% of the loan and it’s financed throughout the life of the loan.
+Instead USDA loans have has a one-time, up-front guarantee fee and an annual fee financed throughout the life of the loan.

 • VA loans charge a one-time funding fee.
 These loans are backed by the U.S. Department of Veterans Affairs and their funding fees are also financed throughout the duration of the loan.